eswong610/user-guide-docs/docs/patch.md

 Following from our previous task, we will now learn to update values in the database using the RESTapi method _patch_.
 Patching will only updates certain values of the identified object and will keep the object as a whole.

 Assuming you will retrieve the data object from a query, we will use `req.params` to retrieve the values you intend to change.
-`req.params` is used here because params comes from the parameters of the route passed.
+`req.params` is used here instead of `req.body` because params comes from the parameters of the route passed.

 ## Step 1 - Creating an endpoint on your server that should update a pre-existing value.